arn-c0de/InteractiveChecklists/README.md

 2. **One-time setup** – double-click:
    `install.bat`
-   → Wait 1–2 minutes while it installs Python packages in virtual enviroment (only needed once or for package updates)
+   → Wait 1–2 minutes while it installs Python packages in virtual environment (only needed once or for package updates)

 3. Start the server – double-click:
    `run.bat`